In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 - Cam phaser failures (cue the mysterious engine noises)

-Still, it struck a reasonable balance between features and reliability.
+Still, it struck a fair balance between features and dependability.

 The Worst Years: 2018, 2020, 2021